 From open water to narrow, steeply walled canyons, Amistad is a great place for boating.
 The park boundary extends 74 miles up the Rio Grande, 25 miles up the Devils River, and 14 miles up the Pecos River.
 Protected coves abound, providing superb fishing and ideal camping spots.

 Lake Use Passes

 Amistad National Recreation Area charges a lake use fee for all watercraft requiring State registration.
-Lake use fees for the US side of the reservoir are:

 Commercial Boat Rentals

 See a list of current Guides and Rentals

 Commercial Fueling Operations